 You don’t need to fill it with groceries, though.

-A few gallons of water can fill up the space and help the freezer to maintain its temperature as the door is opened multiple times during the day.
+A few gallons of water can fill the space and help the freezer maintain its temperature as the door is opened multiple times during the day.

-When you open your freezer door, warm air rushes in from the outside and lowers the temperature.
-Then the freezer has to work harder to cool it back down.
+When you open your freezer door, warm air rushes in from the outside, lowering the temperature.
+Then, the freezer has to work harder to cool it back down.

 Ensure It Has Enough Power

-Your kitchen fridge and freezer normally have a dedicated circuit to power them.
-This typically includes a 115 volt, 60 Hz, AC-only electric outlet.
+Your kitchen fridge and freezer typically have a dedicated circuit to power them.
+This typically includes a 115-volt, 60 Hz, AC-only electric outlet.

 That’s not common in most garages unless it’s specifically installed.

-If your garage doesn’t have a dedicated circuit with enough power for a garage freezer, you should definitely have that installed first.
+If your garage doesn’t have a dedicated circuit with enough power for a garage freezer, have that installed first.
 You can find out the cost of installing another outlet in your garage here.

-Without enough power, the freezer may trip a circuit or the condenser inside may not work properly.
-When that happens, it could lead to the quick burnout of important components.
+Without enough power, the freezer may trip a circuit, or the condenser inside may not work correctly.
+When that happens, it could lead to the quick burnout of essential components.

 Insulate or Air Condition Your Garage